tortuetorche/php-healthz/readme.md

 Contributing
 -------

 Contributions are welcome and will be fully credited.
-Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.

 Security
 -------